aspose-cad/Aspose.CAD-Products/cad/en/python/_index.md

 {{< blocks/products/pf/tab-content >}}
 <p>
  Aspose.CAD for Python is an advanced CAD and BIM drawings conversion API without any software dependencies.
-It allows developers the mpdification, conversion and export of DXF, DWG, DWT, DGN, IFC, DWF, DWFX, STL, IGES, CF2, Collada(DAE), PLT, OBJ, SVG, DXB, FBX files to vector and raster image formats.
+It allows developers the mpdification, conversion and export of DXF, DWG, DWT, DGN, IFC, DWF, DWFX, STL, IGES, CF2, Collada(DAE), PLT, OBJ, SVG, DXB, FBX, U3D, 3DS, STP files to vector and raster image formats.
 During the conversion process, developers can choose and convert specific layers and layouts as well as keep track of the file conversion process.
 </p>

 {{< /blocks/products/pf/tab-content >}}